 Funder: Centers for Disease Control-GHC

-Due Dates (Anticipated): June 2026 (full application deadline, projected)
+Due Dates (Anticipated): July 2026 (Full application deadline)

 Funding Amounts: Estimated total program funding: $15,000,000 | Expected number of awards: 2 | Award ceiling/floor not specified

-Summary: Supports global efforts to strengthen public health surveillance systems for improved detection, notification, and response to health threats.
+Summary: Supports global public health by strengthening surveillance systems and workforce to accelerate detection, notification, and response to health threats.

-This funding opportunity aims to protect and improve public health globally by supporting activities that strengthen public health surveillance systems.
-The program focuses on enhancing surveillance workforce capacity, improving integration between surveillance and laboratory systems, reinforcing emergency preparedness, advancing electronic disease surveillance platforms, and promoting the use of surveillance data for public health action.
-The recipient(s) will work closely with Ministries of Health, CDC country offices, and other stakeholders to assess and enhance surveillance systems, develop protocols and training materials, and facilitate cross-sectoral collaboration, including One Health priorities.
-The ultimate goal is to build regional and country capacities to detect, respond to, control, and prevent infectious diseases and emerging threats, thereby strengthening border health security and mitigating public health events of international concern.
+This forecasted opportunity from the Centers for Disease Control-GHC aims to protect and improve global public health by strengthening public health surveillance systems to accelerate outbreak detection, notification, and response.
+The program will support activities such as enhancing surveillance system capacities, workforce development, improving the interface between disease surveillance and laboratory systems, reinforcing emergency preparedness, and promoting the use of surveillance data for actionable public health interventions.
+The awardee(s) will collaborate with Ministries of Health, CDC country offices, and other stakeholders to assess and enhance existing systems, address One Health priorities, and foster cross-sectoral partnerships.
+The ultimate goal is to build regional and national capacity to detect, respond to, and prevent infectious diseases and emerging threats, contributing to timely interventions and evidence-based policy decisions at both national and global levels.